 One of Bon Voyage's own Route 66 experts and our resident American - Theresa, offers a Route 66 overview and a bit of Mother Road history.
 Grab the popcorn and tune in.

-LIMITED TIME OFFER - No local drop off fees on this holiday for 2020/21.
+LIMITED TIME OFFER - No local drop off fees on this holiday.
 Please call our team of experts in 0800 316 3012 for further information.

 Mix up your Route 66 adventure with a 4x4 AND a convertible

 From Chicago, enjoy the extra room and power of a mid-size 4x4.
 In Vegas, swap it for a convertible, flip back the roof, throw on the Ray Bans and enjoy the desert sunshine as you cruise into California.

 Before heading off on Route 66, plan to spend some time in Chicago - birthplace of the skyscraper.
 Sip a 'sidecar' martini at John Hancock's Signature Lounge.
 The 95th floor vantage point is simply awesome.
 Mooch the neighbourhoods of Chicago, shop the Magnificent Mile, grab some Garrett Popcorn and definitely take a walk on Navy Pier.

 Start the day with a Chicago tradition - breakfast at Lou Mitchell's.
 The Mitchell's have been there since 1923, so they can tell a story or two about the beginnings of Route 66.

 Spend the rest of your day exploring this great city on a Great Lake!
 Make sure to head down to Navy Pier for great views of Lake Michigan.
 Then perhaps a spot of shopping down Chicago's famed Magnificent Mile.
 If you aren't still full from breakfast - be sure to try another Chicago institution - Deep.
 Dish.
 Pizza.
 Please, just do it!